Extreme heat postpones United Way kickoff event

 Since its founding in 1922, United Way has raised nearly $570 million, which includes $18 million in the 2022 campaign.

-For those that have registered for the original date there is no need to re-register.
-For those that have not yet signed up to volunteer, they can go to www.unitedwaydanecounty.org.
+Those who have registered for the original date don’t need to re-register.
+Those that have not yet signed up to volunteer can go to www.unitedwaydanecounty.org.